awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-websocket.md

 **Note**
 Amazon Transcribe only supports one stream per WebSocket session\.
 If you attempt to use multiple streams, your transcription request fails\.

-1. Attach the following policy to the AWS Identity and Access Management \(IAM\) role that makes the request\.
+1. Attach the following policy to the IAM role that makes the request\.
 See [ Adding IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policy-api) for more information\.

    ```
    {
        "Version": "2012-10-17",
        "Statement": [
            {
-               "Sid": "transcribestreaming",
+               "Sid": "my-transcribe-websocket-policy",
                "Effect": "Allow",
                "Action": "transcribe:StartStreamTranscriptionWebSocket",
                "Resource": "*"